 There is no downtime after a Dysport injection.
 Some mild swelling and redness may occur at the injection sites, but the skin will return to a normal appearance a few hours after treatment.
 Ice packs are often compressed to the site immediately after treatment to help calm the skin and reduce these after effects.
 Patients are able to resume their normal activities during the same day as their treatment.
 Results will become apparent within a couple of short days.

 The cost for a Dysport injection will vary depending on how many vials of the medicine are needed during the time of treatment.
-The cost can range between $350 for a vial up to $700, or more, for several.
+The cost of Dysport starts at $700.

 Plan Your Procedure